What happens when a teen hacks a military supercomputer during the Cold War in 1983?

 Follow the misadventures of teen hacker, David as he accidentally accesses the U.S. military supercomputer programmed to predict the outcomes of nuclear war, War Operation Plan Resource (WOPR) during a routine war dialing of numbers to find a computer game.
 WOPR 'answers' and allows David to connect without further identify itself or confirming David has clearance to access the program.
 Thinking he's found a new computer game to play, David asks WOPR to run a nuclear war simulation.
 Unfortunately, WOPR can't tell the difference between simulation and reality and starts readying nuclear weapons.
 Sound familiar?

 We love that this movie is full of fun pop culture facts.
 Here are some of our favorites:

-The original idea behind the movie wasn't about computers or hacking, but the mysteries of the universe according to a Stephen Hawing documentary
+The original idea behind the movie wasn't about computers or hacking, but the mysteries of the universe according to a Stephen Hawking documentary

-The character Dr. Falken was based on Stephen Hawing and was suppose to be played by John Lennon
+The character Dr. Falken was based on Stephen Hawking and was supposed to be played by John Lennon

 The film had its fair share of behind the scenes drama including changing directors two weeks into filming and the films original writers were fired and then rehired

 Mathew Broderick may have appeared proficient at typing and Galaga, but the truth is he wasn't.
 He practiced both in his spare time in order to look experienced for the role

 President Reagan was such a huge fan of the movie that he based a policy decision regarding nuclear negotiations with the Russians on it